 The plants are long season, at least 110 days, just like Brussels sprouts.
 They also get as large as a Brussels sprouts plant.
 But instead of tight buds that look like mini-cabbages, Kalettes produce leafy "flowers" that look like mini heads of kale.

 Staying true to their initial intent, Kalette is said to be quite versatile in the kitchen.
 They can be enjoyed raw or cooked any number of ways, such as roasted, grilled, stir-fried, or sauteed.
-If you like cooking greens, they sound like a welcome addition to the garden, which is why I'm writing about them now, as seed catalogs start appearing in mailboxes.
+If you like cooking greens, they sound like a welcome addition to the garden.

 The Not So Positive Side of Growing Kalettes